Baby mit Neurodermitis im Gesicht

 Itching, all the time

-The reddened areas on the elbows and backs of the knees reappear, especially in dry air.
+The skin is dry and sensitive, reddens, flaky – and itches: a typical case of atopic dermatitis.
 And this despite the fact that Angela is very conscientious when it comes to her personal hygiene.
 Applying lotion after her daily shower is part of her routine.
 She can keep her dermatitis under control to a certain extent, but when the air is very dry she still suffers new flare-ups.
 “Unfortunately, this is a very typical case,” says Claudia Lang.
 The dermato-allergist specializes in neurodermatitis or atopic dermatitis and researches the disease.

 “This is often frustrating for patients.
 We can now provide much better help, but the disease is still not curable today.”